janaz/aws-lambda-node-runtime/README.md

 ## Current versions

-* Node.js - **15.14.0**
+* Node.js - **16.0.0**
-* aws-sdk - **2.887.0**
+* aws-sdk - **2.889.0**

 ## Goals

-* Provide always up-to-date Node.js execution environment.
+* Provide always up-to-date Node.js execution environment as a Lambda runtime layer and a Lambda container image.
 * Include the most recent `aws-cli` library.
-* MAke the runtime environment compatible with the default node12.x and node14.x environments
+* Make the runtime environment compatible with the default node12.x and node14.x environments

 ## How to install?